 Besides the sad memories of Hurricane David pounding Santo Domingo into a pulp, the other clear memory I have of those days in San Carlos was walking every afternoon to buy helados de potecitos (homemade ice cream in baby food jars) at a neighbor's house.

 Of all the flavors available in those days -some not very healthy - batata (sweet potato) was my favorite.
 Some time ago I decided to recreate my favorite childhood treat in the form of creamy popsicles.

 These were available as frozen jars, and in ice pops in plastic bags (esquimalitos) when I was a kid, but homemade popsicles are more environmentally friendly, as you can use the popsicle molds time and time again (some come with reusable popsicle sticks).
 I am sure there can't be many ways to combine these ingredients, so my recipe won't be far from any other.

-As the Dominican saying goes: "Cuando el hambre da calor, la batata es un refresco" (when hunger makes you hot, sweet potatoes are like a cold drink).
-And if it is this insane heat to blame for it, make yourself a sweet potato popsicle.
+As the Dominican saying goes: "Cuando el hambre da calor, la batata es un refresco" (when hunger makes you hot, sweet potatoes are a cold drink).
+And if it is this insane heat to blame for it, make yourself a sweet potato popsicle, the perfect summer treat.